hasparus/parcel-readfilesync-typescript-repro/README.md

-Reproduction of problem with `fs.fileReadSync` in TypeScript assets for https://github.com/parcel-bundler/parcel/issues/1736.
+Workaround and reproduction of problem with `fs.fileReadSync` in TypeScript assets for https://github.com/parcel-bundler/parcel/issues/1736.

 ```
   yarn start